GJTestOrg/MyProj_1.x/README.md

 This is the README for the first project.

-This branch is inteded for major version 1 of MyProj.
+This branch is intended for major version 1 of MyProj.